 - Try to attempt previous year Prelims and Mains Question Papers.

 - Identify your mistakes in the previous year’s attempt and rectify them in the next

 - Try to cover your mains optional subject while preparing for GS

-Lastly, if you are targeting UPSC 2021, revision is the key to success in mains examination.
+Lastly, if you target UPSC 2022, revision is the key to success in the mains examination.